ChrisWilding/ChrisWilding.github.io/about.md

 living and working in Manchester, UK.

-Some of the languages, software and tools I work with regularly are: AWS, CSS/SCSS, CentOS, Express, Git, GitHub, JavaScript, Jira, Linux, macOS, Node.js, Python, React, Redux, Troposphere, and Vim
+Some of the languages, software and tools I work with regularly are: AWS, CSS/SCSS, Docker, Git, GitHub, JavaScript, Jira, IntelliJ, Linux, macOS, Node.js, Python, React, Redux, Scala, Terraform, and Visual Studio Code.

-In the past I've also worked with: Capybara, Cucumber, Elixir, GraphQL, MySQL, RSpec, Rails, Ruby, SQL, Sinatra, Ubuntu, and Vagrant
+In the past I've also worked with: Capybara, CentOS, Cucumber, Elixir, Express, GraphQL, MySQL, RSpec, Rails, Ruby, SQL, Sinatra, Troposphere, Ubuntu, Vagrant and Vim.

 In my spare time I love trying out new languages and tools.
-I'd love to work commercially with a functional programming language like Erlang or Elixir.
-I've really enjoyed trying Go on personal projects.
-Experimenting with DevOps tools like Docker and Terraform has been great too.